Schniz/beg-to-differ/README.md

 var toString = differ.applyPatch("from String", patch);
 ```

-Can be used in Neo4j relationships when `JSON.stringify`ing it for implementing a simple versioning system.
+Can be used in Neo4j relationships without `JSON.stringify`ing it (array of strings) for implementing a simple versioning system.

 Testing
 -------